framework

 In the mining industry, resource estimation consists of interpolating measurements of metal and mineral grades from drill hole samples to 3D grids known as “block models”.
 Due to highly skewed distributions, several pre-processing steps need to be performed before the actual interpolation.
 In this chapter, we will cover simple steps for resource estimation and economic assessment of a real mineral deposit.

-TOOLS COVERED: @groupby, @transform, @combine, CLR, ProjectionPursuit, EmpiricalVariogram, Kriging, Interpolate, InterpolateNeighbors, Map, Filter, boundingbox, convexhull, viewer
+TOOLS COVERED: @groupby, @transform, @combine, CLR, ProjectionPursuit, EmpiricalVariogram, Kriging, Interpolate, InterpolateNeighbors, Shadow, Map, Filter, boundingbox, convexhull, viewer

 MODULES: